Fromb23/alx-higher_level_programming/README.md

 # alx-higher_level_programming

-This is to learn higher level programming languages
+This repository is intended for learning higher-level programming languages, including their syntaxes, and for completing related projects.

+## Author
+ Fromb23